Please note: This is Ep.3

 But, I felt enlivened, as if I’d just been plugged into the most powerful source in the universe, yet completely tranquil at the same time.
 And my mind, my mind was doing something I’d never experienced before.
 It was the strangest thing.
 I didn’t understand what was happening to me.

-It wasn’t until some thousands of hours of meditation, mindfulness practices and stints of solitude later that I realised what it is to have a totally silent mind.
+It wasn’t until some thousands of hours of meditation, mindfulness practices and stints of months at a time in complete solitude later that I realised what it is to have a totally silent mind.
 The bouts of silence have become a part of me now, but it’s a completely foreign feeling when you’ve never experienced it before, when it descends upon you all of a sudden.

 On this night my mind had fallen silent, I just didn’t know it.
 I was in a state, I would later learn, known as one of the stages of samadhi, oneness with the mind.
 I was in a state of absolute freedom.
 Freedom from thought and freedom from everything I had ever thought about myself… indeed, freedom from ‘myself’.